elaxer/chess/README.md

 ```
 > An empty string for zero value or invalid files, and letters for other files (`chess.FileA.String() == "A"`, `chess.FileG.String() == "G"` etc.)

-### Ranks
+#### Ranks

-There is a special type for the ranks representation:
+There is a special type for rank representation:
 ```go
 type Rank int8
 ```

-Also there are several built-in rank constants which you should to use: `chess.RankNull`, `chess.RankMin` which equals to `chess.Rank1`, `chess.Rank2` ..., `chess.Rank16` which equals to `chess.RankMax`.
+There are several built-in rank constants that you should use: `chess.RankNull`, `chess.RankMin` which equals `chess.Rank1`, `chess.Rank2` ..., `chess.Rank16` which equals `chess.RankMax`.
-`chess.RankNull` means zero value and doesn't mean it is invalid.
+`chess.RankNull` is the zero value and does not necessarily mean it is invalid.

 You can check if the rank has zero value:
 ```go